benfjackson/EuroJournal/Montenegro/Ada Bojana II.md

 Hegel Man in the Hat

-- option 3, I write when the writing comes from me.
+- option 3, "I write when the writing comes from me."
+  "are you here doing soul searching?"
+  "there is wisdom in the great infinity of the sea"

 Matej
 HEDONISM tattooed in bold cyrilic across his chest.